9h03n1x/CarND_BC/writeup.md

 The main_project.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

-the choosen architecture is the nvidia model with dropout:
+the choosen architecture is the nvidia model with dropout and a additional fully connected layer with 500 Nodes:

 0. Preprocessing the given data norm and crop
 1st Layer Conv2D 1x1 with max strides 1x1